Information about Boracay

 Best time to visit

 Boracay is a destination that can be enjoyed all year round, given its many sights and activities.
 However, it being an island destination, it is best to visit on bright and sunny days.
+The dry months usually fall from December to May.

 Cheapest time to visit Boracay